MaribelHearn/fc-scripts/README.md

 By default, the permanent channels are not registered.
 You should run the `/registerall` command (assuming you are Owner) to register them and give them their default settings.
 For this reason you should, if your server is new, decide your main channel name before running the command; since, if you change your main channel name, you will have to register it again.

 The scripts offer country and time zone retrieval functionality, for which it uses the [IPinfoDB](http://ipinfodb.com/) API service.
 If you want this functionality, you will need to register at IPinfoDB and get a free API key.
 Add it with the `/setapi <API key>` command, assuming `<API key>` is a valid API key.
 If you want to remove the functionality again, use the `/removeapi` command.
 This will also erase all country and time zone data.

+### Plugins

+There are optional script files in the zip as well; those are within a folder called `plugins`; the main files are in the folder called `scripts`.
+If you do not want the plugins, simply do not extract them from the zip.
+The plugins consist of fun commands and a few small game channel scripts, including a very unfinished (and therefore not yet playable) own version of Safari.